 Here are some of the reasons why students have opted for the PBLC:

 - "PBL is an awesome program.
 I love the fact that we are able to use cases to tackle all the basic physiology subjects.
 And I also love the setup of each case, it makes us think.
-I love the fact that each of us have to be responsible for our learning issues.
-We have to be experts in our presentations, which make us do thorough research.
+I love the fact that each of us has to be responsible for our learning issues.
+We have to be experts in our presentations, which makes us do thorough research.
 PBL makes medical school interesting for me."

 - " I enjoy the group dynamic; this empowers us early to learn how to deal with people from different backgrounds and with different personalities.
-Practicing medicine requires that we learn to work together as a team, and PBL nurtures team dynmamics."
+Practicing medicine requires that we learn to work together as a team, and PBL nurtures team dynamics."

 - " The extended preceptor experience is probably the most important part of PBL; the preceptor's office has become a place for me to seamlessly extend the topics we discuss in class."